Ariana Grande Drops Bouncy Track ‘The Light Is Coming’ With Nicki Minaj– Listen

 Take a peek at these lyrics: I’ve been into you, sh*t that you’ve been through / Damn, I’m so confused, who cares about the rush of it / In an interview / That’s the bottom line, know-it-all / Given you a box of chances every time you blow it all / ‘Cause if it was shade, he would just throw it all.”
 Mac Miller, much?
 Combined with Nicki’s verse about swatting away f**k boys, the ladies have clearly had a lot to talk about since they released “Side to Side”.

+And although the song has been out for less than an hour, fans are loving it!
+“Miss grande didn’t have to snap like this,” one fan tweeted.
+“So #TheLightIsComing is actually WAY more different than I thought.
+Like it’s good, pretty darn good.
+But, it’s different like my brain is under developed and I can’t full comprehend its greatness,” another user said.

 The new release comes just one day after Ariana revealed she has a song dedicated to her new beau, of course, titled “Pete.”
-And because not every fan is here for the track, Ariana fired back with “forreal. the truth is i been the f**k thru it and life’s too short to be cryptic n sh*t about something as beautiful as this love I’m in.
+And because not every fan is here for the track, Ariana fired back with “forreal. the truth is i been the f**k thru it and life’s too short to be cryptic n sh*t about something as beautiful as this love I’m in.”
 We certainly got a taste of what she’s been through with this new track, so we couldn’t be happier for her and Pete!